First Three Chapters

 Yes, she explained its purpose.

 Once, long ago, the cave was the gateway between worlds, between the unknown and creation, between life and immortality, between something and nothing.
 The gods had entered its walls and left, swinging through, passing by, breathing life.
-The world had pulsated from its mouth, and it was a space like none other, able to move places, able to be both a cavern and a passageway.
-For a while, the cave had been deep in a mountain, then atop a hill, then on a beach.
+The world had pulsated from its mouth.
+And it was a cave like none other, able to be both a cavern and a passageway, able to move locations.
+For a while, it had been deep in a mountain, then atop a hill, then on a beach.
+It had been more, far more than what it was now: a simple cave.

 Well, the cave was not just a cave, it was also a prison.

 Once it had been endless, now it was an end.
 The same could be said for the prisoner within.
 Trapped at an end.
 She was barely a shell, void of it all.
 Absent.
 Something less than darkness, for darkness can be pregnant with many things.
 Something far more empty.
-Above the world rotated, skies changed, the world went on, but down in the abyss, the prisoner within did not.
+Above the world rotated, skies changed, the world went on, but down in the abyss, in the Amano, the prisoner within did not.
 She remained in a permanent stasis of not being.

 A stasis partially chosen by the prisoner within, I think, for she fully had the power to move.
 She could change, after all, but she did not.
 And so, the stillness remained, as it had for eons.